-Phase One: Boomer Lake Substation.
-Began construction March 12, 2019 with expected completion in the late May of 2019.
+Phase Two: Industrial Substation.
+Began construction November 12, 2019, with expected completion end of 2019.

-Phase Three: Central Substation.
-Scheduled to begin in the late fall of 2019 with expected completion in the early spring of 2020.
+Phase Three: Hospital Substation.
+Scheduled to begin in early 2020 with expected completion in the early spring of 2020.

-Phase Four: Hospital Substation.
-Scheduled to begin in the early spring of 2019 and expected to be completed in the late spring of 2020.
+Phase Four: Central Substation.
+Scheduled to begin in the early spring of 2020 and expected to be completed in the late spring of 2020.

 Increase in capacity: The three substations each house two transformers that have ratings ranging from 14 Million Volt-Amps (MVA) to 20 MVA.
 The MVA rating can simply be explained as how much power the transformer can supply to the distribution system for use by the customers.

-Standardization: With the transformer replacement project staff is standardizing on a single transformer manufacturer.
-Standardization of this large equipment is an essential part of an efficiently run system, especially with the very unique equipment associated with each transformer.
+Standardization: The transformer replacement project staff is standardizing on a single transformer manufacturer.
+Standardization of this large equipment is an essential part of an efficiently run system, especially with the unique equipment associated with each transformer.

 Year Funded: FY2019

 03.11.2019: Sayers mobilized to Boomer Lake Substation site and began work.

 03.27.2019: The construction contractor has completely removed the two 20MVA power transformers from the project site and has begun making preparations for the new transformer to arrive in May.